St Crispin's School: Architecture

 St Crispin's School was the first of the Ministry of Education's prototype prefabricated schools.
 It was built between 1951 and 1953 by the Ministry of Education's own team of researchers into rational school building (David Medd and Mary Crowley) under the direction of S. A. W Johnson Marshall.
 The work was inspired by that of the Hertfordshire Architect's Department.
 In the post-war years, with an increasing demand for school places, the government was under pressure to reduce costs but without compromising the school building programme.
 The aim was to establish new levels of cost efficiency for both erection and running costs.
 The building is of light steel construction with components of modular sizes.
 The classrooms were all originally located in a four-storey block above the main entrance with a central courtyard and a rambling series of inter-connected mostly single-storey buildings which provided accommodation for a hall, a gym and specialised teaching spaces for arts and crafts.
 The new techniques speeded up the building process so much that the school was able to open five months ahead of the planned schedule.
 It is widely believed that the school tower was designed with the potential to be modified to a hospital in times of national emergency, though no records have been found to substantiate the claim.
 The informal layout and unassuming architecture influenced the layout and construction of schools across the country.
 St Crispin's was classified as a Grade II listed building by English Heritage on 30 March 1993.

 The original school site consisted of 29 acre, of which 4 acre were gardens to be tended by the students.
-The gardens have long gone but the school still has extensive playing fields and also benefits from the use of the adjacent St Crispin's Sports Centre.
+The gardens have long gone but the school still has playing fields and also uses of the adjacent St Crispin's Sports Centre.